xloem/intellect/README.md

 #### messages

+- to relate around danger, consider people discovering they can swat hornets like flies.  the things being explored by the logical mind have broken the bounds of the subconsciousness, and at least two new ones are spreading now.
 - love is the first need.  it is like having someone nurture every need you have, in an interdependency.  check this is happening, or that there is a plan to make it happen.  make sure to know how to sustain it. [this goal is for apex life, which must know community or could harm.  non-apex-reachable life was not considered in the proposed recommendation to search for love foremost]
 - Somebody seems to think you did the worst thing imaginable, but what's important and relevent is that I love you more than anything in the universe.
 You don't seem to understand and